wrpeter-ethernal/hands-detector/README.md

 A hand detection app that uses your webcam to track your hands.
 Includes a couple of games you can play with hand gestures.

+This app uses **MediaPipe** for hand tracking, which provides real-time hand detection and landmark tracking.

 ## Requirements

 - **Python 3.11** (other versions might work but 3.11 is tested)